BDelecourt/ai_assistant/README.md

 This project is an AI-powered assistant that utilizes embedding-based context retrieval to find the most relevant text chunks from a database and generate responses using a pre-trained language model.

 ## Features
-- Stores text embeddings in a DuckDB database.
+- Extracts text from PDFs, chunks it, and stores it in a database along side their embeddings.
 - Retrieves the most relevant text chunks using cosine similarity.
-- Uses SentenceTransformers for embedding generation.
 - Implements DistilBERT for answering user queries based on retrieved context.
-- Extracts text from PDFs, chunks it, and stores it in a database.

 ## Installation
 ### Prerequisites